UVicOptics/The-Big-FFW/README.md

 * Angle_Num = This is different from the "Angle" above.
 This is the number of angles the program will select at random and input those as "Angle".

-# There are 7 functions on the main page of the interface:
+# There are 7 functions in RAPID:
 * Display: Displays the input image as a whole and also a slice of it based on the Dim1 and Dim2 values.

 * Slice: Plots Intensity Vs Pixel number graph based on the chosen slice (from Dim1 and Dim2).